NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **ExportImageOrElevations** -  Demonstrates how to use the SectorSelector utility to save selected image and/or elevations to a GeoTIFF file.

-**GetBestElevations** -  Retrieve the highest-resolution elevations available for the current elevation model, drawing them from the server if necessary.
+**GetBestElevations** -  Retrieves the highest-resolution elevations available for the current elevation model,
+        drawing them from the server if necessary.

 ---